josephcc/josephcc.github.com/source/_posts/2019-03-17-IUI-searchlens.markdown

-Whether figuring out where to eat in an unfamiliar city or deciding which apartment to live in, reviews and forum posts are often an important influence in online decision making.
+Whether figuring out where to eat in an unfamiliar city or deciding which apartment to live in, reviews and forum posts are often a significant factor in online decision making.
 However, making sense of these rich repositories of diverse opinions can be prohibitively effortful, searchers need to sift through a large number of reviews to characterize each item based on aspects that they care about.
-We introduce a novel system, SearchLens, where searchers build up a collection of composable and reusable "Lenses" that not only reflect their different latent interests, but also allowed SearchLens to generate personalized interfaces with visual explanations that promotes transparency and enables deeper exploration.
+We introduce a novel system, SearchLens, where searchers build up a collection of composable and reusable "Lenses" that reflect their different latent interests.
+Also, the Lenses allowed the system to generate personalized interfaces with visual explanations that promote transparency and enable in-depth exploration.

 <!--more-->